Skip to contents

 What this does

-2. Wraps the returned list (core) into a lightweight S3 container invasimapr_fit with a dedicated inputs slot and a small meta block (counts of sites, residents, traits) used by later steps.
+2. Wraps the returned list into a lightweight S3 container of class invasimapr_fit, with a dedicated inputs slot and a small meta block containing basic counts used by later steps.

 Object layout